DaveMcEwan/eg-zc702/README.md

 please see `boot_sdcard/2016.2-mod/README.md`.

-The host software required to modify the `boot_sdcard` files and compile C code for the ARM cores is all available from the standard repositories.
+The host software required to modify the `boot_sdcard` files and compile C code for the ARM cores is all available from the standard distro repositories.
 Specifically, everything here is tested using Debian 9.2 (Stretch).

 To modify the boot images you may need to install `u-boot-tools` via APT.
-To compile software for the ARM you may need to install `gcc-arm-linux-gnueabi` via APT.
+To compile software for the ARM you may need to install `gcc-arm-linux-gnueabi` and associated libc packages via APT.
+Note that clang also depends on the GNU libc libraries.
-To generate bitstreams for programming the PL you need to install Vivado.
+To generate bitstreams for programming the PL you need to install Vivado, and optionally yosys.

 Several make targets assume you have something similar to this in `~/.ssh/config`: